defunkt/pystache/README.rst

     git submodule init
     git submodule update

+The test harness parses the spec's yaml files if PyYAML_ is present.
+Otherwise, it parses the json files.

 To test Pystache from a source distribution with Python 3.x, you must use tox.
-This is because the raw source is not Python 3 compatible and must first be run through 2to3_.
+This is because the source code must first be run through 2to3_.

 Mailing List